aws-amplify/docs/docs/start/getting-started/fragments/flutter/integrate.md

 The sample-app you downloaded in the previous section already has all UI Widgets implemented in Flutter.

-We will now implement its blank methods to allow it to use the Amplify Flutter SDK To power its functionality.
+We will now implement its blank methods to allow it to use the Amplify Flutter Library To power its functionality.

-## Initializing the Amplify Flutter SDK
+## Initializing the Amplify Flutter Library
-Before using any methods in the Amplify Flutter SDK, it's important to add all necessary plugins and to call configure.
+Before using any methods in the Amplify Flutter Library, it's important to add all necessary plugins and to call configure.
 These init methods should only be called once at the root level of your flutter app.

 Within `lib/main.dart` modify the method `_initAmplifyFlutter_` and add the following code: